richdenton/cresques/README.md

 ## Getting Started

-The server establishes an HTTP API using Express to handle user user authentication and character creation.
+The server establishes a REST API using Express to handle user authentication and character creation.
 Once logged in to the game world, communication shifts to WebSockets.
 While functionally similiar to other Multi-User Dungeon (MUD) projects, world actions in Cresques are comprised of JSON payloads allowing for far more flexibility than standard MUD protocals.

 ### Prerequisites